CHARITY

 In the end, Charity is both a tribute and a warning.
 If we don’t make room for these small but essential voices—if we don’t support the artists who create from the margins—we risk losing them entirely.
 Not because they stopped caring, but because no one listened when it mattered most.

-Charity participated in Seat at the Table, an exhibition and fundraiser auction presented by the Watauga Arts Council (WAC) during the late summer / early fall of 2025.
-This community-driven project invites artists to transform ordinary chairs into powerful works of art, using them as a canvas for creative expression.
-Seat at the Table serves as an advocacy initiative, emphasizing the vital role of the arts in our schools, public spaces, community planning, events, and everyday lives.
-The project aligns closely with WAC’s mission to make the arts accessible to all.
-By reimagining a familiar object, artists demonstrate that creativity has a place everywhere—even in the most unexpected spaces.
+Charity participated in "Seat at the Table," an exhibition and fundraiser auction organized by the Watauga Arts Council (WAC) in late summer and early fall 2025.
+This community-centered project invites artists to transform simple chairs into meaningful works of art, turning everyday objects into canvases for creative expression.
+More than an exhibition, Seat at the Table serves as an advocacy effort, highlighting the essential role of the arts in schools, public spaces, community planning, events, and daily life.
+The project reflects WAC’s mission to make the arts accessible to everyone.
+By reimagining a familiar object, participating artists demonstrate that creativity can thrive in unexpected places, even in the most familiar surroundings.